 CO Hwy 7 (which is part of the Peak to Peak Highway) extends from Estes Park, south through Allenspark, and veers east through South St. Vrain Canyon to Lyons.
 The section here describes crags between Estes Park and the top of South St. Vrain Canyon.

-Browse More Classics in CO Hwy 7 & Tributaries
+Browse More Rock Climbing Classics in CO Hwy 7 & Tributaries

-Mountain Project's determination of some of the classic, most popular, highest rated routes for CO Hwy 7 & Tributaries:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for CO Hwy 7 & Tributaries:

 Featured Route For CO Hwy 7 & Tributaries